 Day 2: Burney Falls State Park & Cinder Cone Trail

-Grab breakfast and hit the road for Burney Falls State Park.
+Grab breakfast at your hotel or in Chester and hit the road for Burney Falls State Park.

 The hike down to Burney Falls is short and sweet.
 It’s only 1.1 miles with 164 feet of elevation gain.
 The trailhead is located just past the entrance gate and there is plenty of parking.